azat-co/practicalnode/chapter1/chapter1.md

 ## Functions

 In Node.js (as well as in JavaScript), functions are *first-class citizens*, and we treat them as variables, because they are objects!
 Yes, functions can even have properties/attributes.
-First, let’s learn how to define a function.:
+First, let’s learn how to define a function.

 ### Define/Create a Function